Lease or buy a new CADILLAC

 We show you unique pricing based on your registration profile details.Sign Up Now

-A Cadillac lease is the most affordable way to get the latest tech in the newest luxury vehicle at the lowest monthly price possible.
-Various offers are listed from multiple dealers on Rodo, giving you a range of lease offers, new models at below the MSRP available on finance, and every dealership listed will have offers to make you for the trade-in value of your existing vehicle which can lower the cost even more.
+Using Rodo to find new Cadillac lease deals or finance offers is the most convenient way to get the latest tech in the newest luxury vehicle at the lowest monthly price possible.
+Various offers are listed from multiple dealers on Rodo, giving you a range of low monthly price offers for new models at below MSRP cost.
+You also have the option to trade-in your existing vehicle, exit your lease early, get cash for your car and more.
+This can further lower the cost of your new car.

-Should you have any questions, check the FAQs below, or use the in-app chat function to get your questions answered.
+Should you have any questions, check the FAQs below, or use the in-app chat function to get your questions answered right away.

 Do General Motors Own the Cadillac Brand?